Prague beer scene

 (New Town) brewpub is almost opposite on the south side of the road, but

-be aware that the entrance is pretty hard to spot (look for the name outside
+be aware that the entrance is pretty hard to spot (look for the name above

 the shopping arcade-like entrance) and it's down the passage from there;